Peng, same-day courier service

 3. Rider Assignment

-The system (or dispatcher) picks the closest free rider.
+The system (dispatcher or fleet manager) picks the closest free rider.
 At Peng Logistics, this happens fast — usually within 10–15 minutes.

 If a rider is midway through a delivery, route planning comes in: can this new pickup be added logically?
 Or should another rider take it?